andrewackerman/bloc_lite/packages/bloc_lite/README.md

 What BLoC is and does:

  - Separates Presentation Layer code from Business Logic code.
- - Exclusively uses [Streams]() for communication to and from a BLoC object.
+ - Exclusively uses [Streams](https://dart.dev/tutorials/language/streams) for communication to and from a BLoC object.
- - Enables well-organized and reactive programming and app development.
+ - Enables reactive and testable programming and app development.
  - Is platform and environment-agnostic.

 What BLoC is not and does not: